Zuehlke/aws-cloudformation-tutorial/documentation/basic_stack/basic_stack.md

 <br/><br/>
 ![simple_mockup](../../documentation/images/createResourceGroup.png)
 <br/><br/>
 1. On the left side menu you will find the created resources.
+You can click on them to see more details.
 <br/><br/>
 ![simple_mockup](../../documentation/images/stackResources.png)
 <br/><br/><br/><br/>